AI4Cryst/ASUGNN/src/README.md

 ### DataProcessing.py

-`DataProcessing.py` is designed to extract structural data from a source database and write it into a target database.
+`data_processing.py` is designed to extract structural data from a source database and write it into a target database.
 All screened structures are saved as a new database for use in neural network workflows.
 The specific operations performed are as follows:

 1. **Extracting Data from the Database**: Connect to the source database and retrieve information for each entry, including atomic structures and formation energy.

-2. **Processing Data**: Utilize the `cry2graph` module from the Crylearn library to convert the extracted atomic structure data into a graph representation.
+2. **Processing Data**: Utilize the `Crylearn` module from the Crylearn library to convert the extracted atomic structure data into a graph representation.
 This includes generating node embeddings, adjacency matrices, and global information.

 3. **Parallel Processing**: Employ `ProcessPoolExecutor` to process each database entry in parallel, significantly speeding up the data processing workflow.